 Sometimes I flip the dough to the other side and continue to roll it out until it is nice and thin, about 1/8 of an inch thick.

-Storing / Freezing the Dough:
+Storing / Freezing:

 This pie crust can be used after just 1 hour of chilling in the fridge.
 Not ready to bake?
 No problem.
 It keeps in the fridge for up to 4 days.